-Here’s another solid option when it comes to grocery spending: the Citi Hilton HHonors Visa Signature Card.
+Here’s another solid option when it comes to grocery spending: the Citi Hilton HHonors Visa Signature Card (no longer available).
 This card is especially appealing because it doesn’t charge an annual fee, yet it rewards cardholders with three Hilton HHonors points per dollar spent at supermarkets.

 If you spent that annual average of $7,852 on groceries, you’d net 23,556 HHonors points.
 That’s equivalent to at least four nights in a Category 1 hotel, two nights in a Category 2 hotel, or one night at a Category 3 or 4 hotel (depending on seasonal pricing).
 For example the DoubleTree at the Entrance to Universal Studios in Orlando and Hampton Inn Hilton Head both cost 20,000 points per night many months of the year.

 This card from Amex offers two Membership Rewards points per dollar spent on groceries.
 Amex usually waives the annual fee for the first year, but its $175 for each year thereafter.

 Here’s a solid option if you want to receive an extra bonus for grocery shopping but don’t want to pay an annual fee for the card: Barclaycard Rewards MasterCard.
 The card offers two points per dollar spent at supermarkets.
 You can use these points like cash to pay for any purchases you’ve made with the card, including flights, dining, and shopping.